-1.1 By Court Order.
-The court may order assignment of a matter to mediation upon its own motion, or upon a motion by any party in interest or the U.S. Trustee.
+- 1.1 By Court Order.
+The Court may order assignment of a matter to mediation upon its own motion, or upon a motion by any party in interest or the U.S. Trustee.
 The motion by a party in interest must be filed promptly after filing the initial document in the matter.
-Notwithstanding assignment of a matter or proceeding to mediation, it shall be set for the next appropriate hearing on the court docket in the normal course of setting required for such a matter.

-1.2 Stipulation of Counsel.
-Any matter may be referred to mediation upon stipulated order submitted by counsel of record or by a party appearing pro se.

-1.3 Types of Matters Subject to Mediation.
-Unless otherwise ordered by the presiding judge, any adversary proceeding, contested matter or other dispute may be referred by the court to mediation.

-1.4 Mediation Procedures.
-Upon assignment of a matter to mediation, this General Order shall become binding on all parties subject to such mediation.
+Notwithstanding assignment of a matter or proceeding to mediation, it shall be set for the next appropriate hearing on the Court docket in the normal course of setting required for such a matter. - 1.2 Stipulation of Counsel.
+Any matter may be referred to mediation upon stipulated order submitted by counsel of record or by a party appearing pro se. - 1.3 Types of Matters Subject to Mediation.
+Unless otherwise ordered by the presiding judge, any adversary proceeding, contested matter or other dispute may be referred by the Court to mediation. - 1.4 Mediation Procedures.
+Upon assignment of a matter to mediation, these Procedures shall become binding on all parties subject to such mediation.